-Seasonal Bonsai Exhibition, Shiki: Four Seasons, June, Drops on the Tips of Branches
+Seasonal Bonsai Exhibition, Shiki: Four Seasons, September, With the Autumn Sky

 Place：Collection Gallery, Bonsai Garden

 In the indoor collection gallery, the display is changed every week to welcome visitors with bonsai in their prime.

 This permanent exhibition is titled “Seasonal Bonsai Exhibition, Shiki (Four Seasons)” and introduces seasonal bonsai for each month.
 Visitors can enjoy these bonsai alongside zashiki (a traditional reception room in Japan) decoration.